-

 Clinical Requirements

-The time it takes a student to complete the clinical requirements is dependent upon the student's availability and competency at prenatals, births and postpartums.
+The time it takes a student to complete the clinical requirements is dependent upon the student's availability and competency in performing skills at prenatals, births and postpartums.
 The time that it takes to demonstrate competency is unique to each individual.
 A student can expect to attend a minimum of:

-Students are strongly encouraged to use this requirement as an absolute minimum and to gain as much clinical and birth experience as they can during their time at BBMTC.
+Students are strongly encouraged to use this requirement as an absolute minimum and to gain as much clinical and birth experience as they can.

 Academic Support